steffenricklin/RU-neurosmash/README.md

 ### Phase 1.
 Implement world models and replicate world model findings 🧩

-> Internal deadline: November 20, 2020
+> Internal deadline: December 1st, 2020

 We will do something with the world models.